redjordan1202/PyDex/README.md

-# pokedex_py
+# cyndaquil
 ----

 PyDex is a python wrapper for the PokéAPI RESTful api.

 ## Important Notice
 ----
-pokedex_py is currently still in development.
+cyndaquil is currently still in development.
 As of right now the basics are there, however its still very much work in progress.
 You should have no issues using the package as showing in the Usage section below.
 However bugs and other issues may show up.

 ### All info is pulled from PokéAPI
-That means the info provided by pokedex_py is as accurate as the info on PokéAPI.
+That means the info provided by cyndaquil is as accurate as the info on PokéAPI.
 If you do find any error in the data provided please open an issue on the [PokéAPI github page](https://github.com/PokeAPI/pokedex/issues)